manrajgrover/mastering-meteor/README.md

-# Mastering Meteor
+# Awesome Meteor
-Here I'll add all my mini projects and links I develop and find useful while learning Meteor.
+A curated, community driven list of delightful Meteor packages and resources.
-This repository also includes [boilerplate](https://github.com/ManrajGrover/Mastering-Meteor/tree/master/BoilerPlate) for MeteorJS.
+This repository also includes [boilerplate](https://github.com/ManrajGrover/awesome-meteor/tree/master/BoilerPlate) for MeteorJS.

 # Documentations